tobias-horn/bomberQuest/README.md

 - Explores a grid-based map.
 - Places bombs to destroy destructible walls and enemies.
 - Collects power-ups that increase the number of bombs they can place and the bombs’ blast radius.
-- Attempts to reach the exit to complete the level (the exit becomes available when all enemies are defeated).
+- Attempts to reach the exit to complete the level (the exit becomes available once all enemies are defeated).

 It uses [LibGDX](https://libgdx.com/) for rendering, asset management, audio, and input handling.
-A custom **A\* pathfinding** algorithm is implemented (`AStarPathFinder`) to give enemies adaptive movement behavior.
+A custom **A\* pathfinding** algorithm is implemented to give enemies adaptive movement behavior.

 ---